kolinsturt/kolinsturt.github.io/_posts/2013-03-06-data_protection.md

         [[NSFileManager defaultManager] createDirectoryAtPath:somePath withIntermediateDirectories:YES attributes:@{NSFileProtectionKey : NSFileProtectionComplete} error:nil];
     }

-NSData has a method that can write it's data to a file.
-You can also add encryption at this point
+`NSData` has a method that writes it’s data to a file.
+You can also customize data protection at this point:

-	NSData *data;
+	NSData *data = ...;

 	[data writeToFile:path options:(NSDataWritingAtomic | NSDataWritingFileProtectionComplete) error:&error];

 You can enable data protection across your app with one setting by enabling data protection for the app id in the Apple provisioning portal website.
 Then in XCode's Project Settings, select the "Capabilities" tab and turn on "Data Protection"

 Keep in mind that this type of data protection requires that the user has a passcode set on the device.
-If you would like to have control over when you apply your encryption, see [AES Encryption using Common Crypto](http://collinbstuart.github.io/lessons/2014/01/01/common_crypto)
+If you would like to have control over when you apply encryption, see the [Securing iOS Data at Rest: Encryption](http://code.tutsplus.com/tutorials/securing-ios-data-at-rest-encryption--cms-28786) and [Encryption Tutorial or Android](https://www.raywenderlich.com/778533-encryption-tutorial-for-android-getting-started).

+For information about app data privacy in general, check out the iOS [Protecting The User's Data](http://code.tutsplus.com/articles/securing-ios-data-at-rest-protecting-the-users-data--cms-28527) and [Data Privacy for Android](https://www.raywenderlich.com/6901838-data-privacy-for-android) tutorials.